superuserjr/force-preview-pdf/README.md

 The script typically completes in 30-45 seconds.
 The longest operation is rebuilding the LaunchServices database (~30 seconds).

+### Optional Step 6

+Step 6 (clearing file-specific PDF associations) is commented out by default because:
+- It's the slowest operation (can add several minutes on machines with many PDFs)
+- Scans all PDFs in Desktop, Documents, and Downloads folders
+- Only needed if users have manually set individual PDFs to "Always Open With" Adobe
+- The system-wide changes are usually sufficient

+To enable if needed, uncomment the code in Step 6 of the script.

 ## Logging

 The script provides detailed logging with timestamps and status indicators: